-The first step is to select the format settings option.
-The best format to export from premiere pro is to select H.264 – as the format.
+The best format to export from premiere pro is to select H.264.

-Then, directly below, choose your preset – we recommend using the YouTube 1080p Full HD preset – but don’t worry – this can be customised to suit; you don’t want to leave it on the exact preset.
+Then, directly below, choose your preset – I recommend using the YouTube 1080p Full HD preset – but don’t worry – this can be customized to suit; you don’t want to leave it on the exact preset.
 Remember to make sure that directly below the format and preset, both the audio and video checkboxes are both ticked.

 You will then want to click on the Basic Video Settings tab.
-Here we recommend setting the Frame rate to 23.976 and make sure the “Width” is 1,920 and the Height is 1,080.
+Here I recommend setting the Frame rate to 23.976 and make sure the “Width” is 1,920 and the Height is 1,080.

 For optimum bitrate settings, scroll under the Bitrate heading and set the Bitrate encoding to VBR, 2 Pass, then set the Target Bitrate to 15 and Maximum Bitrate to 40.
 Don’t forget to check the box saying “Use Maximum Render Quality.”

 For the audio export settings, click the Export Settings tab and set to the following specs:

 - Basic Audio Settings set Audio Codec to AAC